 6 Ways a Consumer Health Product Can Improve Quality of Life

 What can your company do to profit from this trend?
-Where do you look for the next new thing?
-What are the hallmarks of a winning product?
+Learn where to look for the next new business opportunity and the hallmarks that define a winning consumer health product.

 Offer Peace of Mind

-No one likes to be sick or watch a loved one suffer.
-Fear of the unknown can be quite frightening.
+No one likes to be sick.
+No one wants to watch a loved one suffer.
+Fear of the unknown is quite frightening.

-In general, people hate hospitals and just the thought of going to the emergency room can make them sick.
-The anxiety and nervousness is amplified as a parent with a child writhing in pain at 3 am.
+In general, people hate hospitals.
+Just the thought of going to the emergency room can make them feel physically sick.
+The anxiety and nervousness is often amplified when it’s a loved one’s pain.
+For example, as a parent with a child writhing in pain at 3 a.m.

-Throughout the development cycle, continually ask yourself “Are the strategic and tactical decisions we are making now going to offer peace of mind and put our end customer at ease?”.
+Throughout the development cycle of your consumer health product, continually ask yourself, “Are the strategic and tactical decisions we are making now going to offer peace of mind and put our end customer at ease?”

 Give Around the Clock Care

 Getting sick often happens at the worse time or place.
-The middle of the night, on vacation in a distant land, or in an underdeveloped country you might call home.
+It’s never convenient.
+The middle of the night, per se, or while you’re on vacation in a distant, foreign land.

-There are already hundreds if not thousands of products and or apps that enable easy access to physicians on a pay per use or subscription basis.
+There are already hundreds if not thousands of products and/or apps that enable easy access to physicians — usually on a pay-per-use or subscription basis.
 One such app, Doctor On Demand, boasts 24/7/365 live access to a doctor, including video calls from a smartphone.

 Simplifying access, eliminating obstacles, and tailoring a solution that offers unobstructed healthcare access will increase the usefulness and subsequent sales of your medical device or app.
-In fact, it has already become the price of admission in a rapidly evolving new healthcare world.
+In fact, this has largely already become the price of admission in a rapidly evolving new healthcare world.

 Continually ask yourself during development, “Are we doing everything we can to reduce obstacles and simplify access to healthcare?”